biobakery/humann2_test/unittest/readme.txt

 OK

 The unittests are written using the simple test discovery framework added in python v2.7.
-To add new unittests to the test suite place them in a new file named 'test_*.py' containing a test class and functions as was done in module test_utilities.
+To add new unittests to the test suite place them in a new file named '[basic|advanced]_tests_*.py' containing a test class and functions as was done in module basic_tests_utilities.